STREETLY,

 In 1929 or 1930.
 That's fourteen or fifteen years

-ago now, a couple of years before they came to
+ago, a couple of years before they came to Streetly.

-Streetly.
-Once it must have stood in our drive which
+Once upon a time it must have stood in our drive

-I am standing at the end of now).
+where I am at the end of now.
+And every day gone off

 Every now and